k8sautom8/metrics-ml/README.md

 **Output:**
 - Updates models with latest data (minimal updates)
-- Generates forecast plots for all metrics
+- Generates forecast plots for all metrics (only when `--plot` flag is provided)
 - Displays predictions and anomalies in tabular format
 - Saves updated models to disk
 - Dispatches alerts via webhook/Pushgateway when actionable issues detected
 - **No backtest plots or metrics** (optimized for speed)
 - Runs continuously every `--interval` seconds when `--interval > 0`

+**Note:** Plot generation can be time-consuming.
+Use `--plot` only when you need visualizations.
+For production monitoring focused on alerts, omit `--plot` for faster execution.

 **Use Case:**
 - **Single run**: Use `--interval 0` for one-time forecasts or testing